Blog Layout

 After being served, the tenant will have an opportunity to respond to the complaint.
 However, in California, tenants aren’t required to file a formal, written answer to an eviction complaint.

-You, the landlord must wait out the “answer period” as the tenant files before proceeding with the eviction process.
+You, the landlord must wait out the “answer period” as the tenant files before proceeding with the California eviction process.

 Step #4: Court Hearing & Judgment